 7. Can Help You Lose Weight

-In fact, observational studies published in Advances in Nutrition show a correlation between high lentil (or pulse) consumption and a healthy body weight.
-Research consistently shows an inverse relationship between pulse consumption and a high BMI or risk for obesity.
+In fact, observational studies published in Advances in Nutrition show a correlation between high pulse consumption and a healthy body weight and a lowered risk for obesity.

 Besides preventing constipation, studies now show that dietary fiber is linked to improved immunity and digestive health.
 Diets high in fiber are correlated with lower instances of heart disease, cancer, diabetes, arthritis and various digestive disorders.

-Research also shows that diets high in lentils can positively impact gut health, leading to positive changes like decreased body weight, percent body fat and plasma triacylglycerols.
-In one study conducted on rats, lentils positively altered intestinal colonization and reduced the presence of pathogens.
+New research also shows that diets high in pulses can positively impact colon and gut health, leading to positive changes like decreased body weight, percent body fat and plasma triacylglycerols.
+In one study conducted on rats, red lentils positively altered colonic microenvironment (microbiota composition and activity and epithelial barrier integrity and function).

 In addition, lentils help prevent deficiencies in critical minerals like iron, folate, zinc and manganese that the body relies on to maintain a strong immune system.